Meet Michael Hochman, MD, MPH, clinical associate professor of medicine and director of the USC Gehr Family Center for Health Systems Science.

 “I’m a father of three from Massachusetts.
 Some of the things on my bucket list include running a mile in under five minutes — my best is 5:04.
 I’ve always wanted to go to Australia, and I’d love to attend a Super Bowl game.”

 The opportunity to connect with people inspires him to be the best physician he can be.

 “Helping people who are going through a challenging health situation wakes me up in the morning.
 I aim to make those situations a little bit easier for my patients.
 Obviously, the best scenario is when you’re able to cure a problem.
 In many cases, even just communicating with people can make what they’re dealing with a little bit better.”

 Advancements in clinical research methodologies have led to better patient care.

 “We want to be more thoughtful about what how we care for patients.
 As researchers, we have been able to question established medical practices over the last 10 years.
 As a result, we’ve been able to stop doing certain things that are potentially harmful to people.
 For example, we’ve learned that putting heart catheters in very sick patients in the intensive care unit is not effective.
 Because of research, we’re able to spare people that invasive intervention.”

 He hopes to make USC a leader in studying health care systems.

-“At the Gehr Family Center for Implementation Science, we are focusing on innovation in health care.
+“At the USC Gehr Family Center for Health Systems Science, we are focusing on innovation in health care.
 The purpose of the center is to test out different care models that translate to better outcomes for patients.
-There has been a big shift in primary care towards a more team-based approach.
+There has been a big shift in primary care toward a more team-based approach.
 There is some early evidence that this approach delivers higher quality care for patients and does so more efficiently.
 With the Gehr Family Center, we hope to continue to develop and refine models such as these.”